 These scans are substantially smaller than the ones I provided for SMoCA, but they're still hi-rez, and have that unbeatable blend of pulpy, aged paper and off-center high-speed printing.

 Most modern-day Lulu-philes will only have read this story in pallid black-and-white.
 Enjoy the textural goodness of 1947 newsprint, and savor one of Stanley's funniest early "Little Lulu" stories.
-As well, this story offers a long uninterrupted chunk of pure Stanley cartooning--albeit filtered through the awkward lens of Marge Buell's primitive style.

 This is high-functioning, character-enriched situation comedy, which benefits from John Stanley's gentler, more thoughtful approach of his later 1940s work.
 The Stanley of the 1950s seldom did such relaxed, ambling stories.
 As well, his tendency to give the humor a more brassy, aggressive slant resulted in shorter stories.